opencfp/opencfp/README.md

 Mailhog (local mail catching) can be viewed at http://opencfp.test:8025

 For more usage information please see the [Laravel Homestead Docs](http://laravel.com/docs/homestead)

+You also need to edit the following files for Doctrine support

 ### [Final Touches](#final-touches)